digitalrebar/provision/doc/cli/drpcli_stages_show.rst

-drpcli jobs exists
+drpcli stages show
 ==================

-See if a job exists by id
+Show a single stage by id

 Synopsis
 --------

-This will detect if a jobs exists.
+This will show a stages.

 It is possible to specify the id in the request by the using normal key or by index.

 Functional Indexs:

--  Archived = boolean
 -  Available = boolean
--  EndTime = dateTime
--  Machine = UUID string
--  Stage = string
--  StartTime = dateTime
--  State = string
+-  BootEnv = string
--  Task = string
+-  Name = string
--  Uuid = UUID string
+-  Reboot = boolean
 -  Valid = boolean

 When using the index name, use the following form: